Buuchia/CCS_blog/posts/hw-w5.md

    //create a new image element
    const img = new Image ()

-   //define function to execute upon loading the image img.onload = () => {
+   //define function to execute drawing the image upon loading the file img.onload = () => {

       //resize the canvas height to be